-RCR 79 - Joint strategies and action plans took up by organizations The indicator counts the number of joint strategies and action plans (not individual actions) adopted and implemented by organisations during or after the project completion.
-At the time of reporting this indicator, the implementation of the joint strategy or action plan need not be completed but effectively started.
-The organisations involved in take-up may or may not be direct participants in the supported project.
-It is not necessary that all actions identified are taken-up for a strategy/action plan to be counted in this context.
-RCR 81 - Completions of joint training schemes The indicator counts the number of participants completing the joint trainings schemes organised by supported projects.
+The sustained cooperation does not have to cover the same topic as addressed by the completed project.
+RCR 104 - Solutions taken up or up-scaled by organizations The indicator counts the number of solutions, other than legal or administrative solutions, that were jointly developed by supported projects and derived from pilot actions and are taken up or up-scaled during the implementation of the project or within one year after project completion.
+Uptake is defined as the action of taking up or making use of solution that is available and develop within the project, while up-scale is defined as increasing the size or improving the quality of the solution developed within the project.
+The organisation adopting the solutions developed by the project may or may not be a participant in the project.
+The uptake/up-scaling should be documented by the adopting organisations in, for instance, strategies, action plans etc. RCR 81 - Completions of joint training schemes The indicator counts the number of participants completing the joint trainings schemes organised by supported projects.
 Completion should be documented by the training organisers either through a record of the confirmed completions or by issuing certificates of completion of the training.
 The certificates of completion do not necessarily require a previous national certification process of the issuing organisation.
 RCR 77 - Visitors of cultural and tourism sites supported Estimated number of annual visitors of cultural and tourism sites supported.
 The estimation of the number of visitors should be carried out ex post, one year after the completion of the project.
 The baseline of the indicator refers to the estimated annual number of visitors of the supported sites the year before the project starts, and it is zero for new cultural and tourism sites.
 The indicator does not cover natural sites for which an accurate estimation of the number of visitors is not feasible.